Loading image...Kiro

 bash

-# Initialize code intelligence in the current directory > /code init # Force reinitialization in the current directory - restarts LSP servers > /code init -f # Get workspace status and LSP server statuses > /code status # View LSP logs for troubleshooting > /code logs # Show last 20 ERROR logs > /code logs -l INFO # Show INFO level and above > /code logs -n 50 # Show last 50 entries > /code logs -l DEBUG -n 100 # Show last 100 DEBUG+ logs > /code logs -p ./lsp-logs.json # Export logs to JSON file
+# Initialize LSP-powered code intelligence in the current directory > /code init # Force reinitialization in the current directory - restarts LSP servers > /code init -f # Get a complete overview of the workspace > /code overview # Get overview with cleaner output > /code overview --silent # Get workspace status and LSP server statuses > /code status # View LSP logs for troubleshooting > /code logs # Show last 20 ERROR logs > /code logs -l INFO # Show INFO level and above > /code logs -n 50 # Show last 50 entries > /code logs -l DEBUG -n 100 # Show last 100 DEBUG+ logs > /code logs -p ./lsp-logs.json # Export logs to JSON file

 Available subcommands: